 - (j) A water's edge election is not allowed for purposes of Rhode Island combined reporting.
 Water's edge treatment is mandatory.
-Thus, members of the combined group must exclude as a member and disregard the income and apportionment factor of any corporation incorporated in a foreign jurisdiction a foreign corporation if its sales factor for total receipts outside the United States is eighty percent (80%) or more. - (k) If an entity is treated as a C corporation for federal income tax purposes, is included on a group's federal consolidated return, and is also taxed by Rhode Island under RIGL Chapter 44-13 ("Public Service Corporation Tax"), Chapter 44-13.1 ("Taxation of Railroad Corporations"), Chapter 44-14 ("Taxation of Banks"), Chapter 44-17 ("Taxation of Insurance Companies"), or Chapter 27-43 ("Captive Insurance Companies") or if such entity would be taxed under said chapters if it had Rhode Island nexus said entity shall be excluded from the combined group.
+Thus, members of the combined group must exclude as a member and disregard the income and apportionment factor of any corporation incorporated in a foreign jurisdiction a foreign corporation if its sales factor for total receipts outside the United States is eighty percent (80%) or more. - (k) If an entity is treated as a C corporation for federal income tax purposes, is included on a group's federal consolidated return, and is also taxed by Rhode Island under RIGL Chapter 44-13 ("Public Service Corporation Tax"), Chapter 44-13.1 ("Taxation of Railroad Corporations"), Chapter 44-14 ("Taxation of Banks"), Chapter 44-17 ("Taxation of Insurance Companies"), or Chapter 27-43 ("Captive Insurance Companies"), said entity shall be excluded from the combined group.
 Furthermore, neither the income or loss nor the apportionment factor of such a person or entity shall be included - directly or indirectly - in the combined return.